Read on for an insight into the landscape of digital health, and watch Liz’s interview with Health Tech Digital below to find out more.

 Embracing the Landscape of Health Apps

 Earlier this week, ORCHA was delighted to be part of Health Tech Digital’s digital transformation series.
 Our CEO, Liz Ashall-Payne, discussed the benefits of choosing the right healthcare app, how to find the best apps for individual health needs, and how digital healthcare can be incorporated into care pathways by health professionals.
 Read on for an insight into the landscape of digital health, and watch Liz’s interview with Health Tech Digital below to find out more.

-Here at ORCHA, we aim to help activate patients, professionals and populations to find the best health apps, in order to achieve better health outcomes.
+Here at ORCHA, we aim to help activate patients, professionals, and populations to find the best health apps, to achieve better health outcomes.
 With over 327,000 health apps to choose from, empowering people and professionals to know which apps are safe and trustworthy is essential.
-This presents a challenge which ORCHA breaks through by increasing awareness of and access to apps, fostering trust for consumers and professionals, and providing a way in which to regulate the vast array of health apps on offer.
-Our App Finder scores health apps according to their Data and Security, Clinical Assurance and User Experience, thus empowering users to discover the best apps for their own, personal needs.
+This presents a challenge that ORCHA breaks through by increasing awareness of and access to apps, fostering trust for consumers and professionals, and providing a way in which to regulate the vast array of health apps on offer.
+Our App Finder scores health apps according to their Data and Security, Clinical Assurance, and User Experience, thus empowering users to discover the best apps for their own, personal needs.

 Our interview with Health Tech Digital raises the question of how to embed apps into health pathways.
-Liz emphasises that, whilst there is an app for almost any condition, the crucial factor is empowering consumers to use good, safe, trustworthy health apps.
-As consumers’ expectations are constantly changing, there is an onus on industry to adapt to the needs and wants of the end user, as well as to realise that one app does not fit all.
+Liz emphasizes that, whilst there is an app for almost any condition, the crucial factor is empowering consumers to use good, safe, trustworthy health apps.
+As consumers’ expectations are constantly changing, there is an onus on the industry to adapt to the needs and wants of the end user, as well as to realize that one app does not fit all.

 Watch Liz’s interview with Health Tech Digital below.
 You can also download our Digital Health Checklist here.